When.com Web Search

 Olive baboon.
 Primatology is the scientific study of non-human primates.
 [1] It is a diverse discipline at the boundary between mammalogy and anthropology, and researchers can be found in academic departments of anatomy, anthropology, biology, medicine, psychology, veterinary sciences and zoology, as well as in animal sanctuaries, biomedical research facilities, museums and zoos.
 [2]

-9. List of fossil primates - Wikipedia
+9. Evolution of primates - Wikipedia